teuben/teunix/docs/astronomy-on-ubuntu.md

 ## Acknowledgements

-I wish to thank Marc Pound and Ollie Streicher for checking their own Ubuntu and Debian systems, and making sure I wasn't lying too much since I stuck to Kubuntu.
+I wish to thank Marc Pound and Ole Streicher for checking their own Ubuntu and Debian systems, and making sure I wasn't lying too much since I stuck to Kubuntu.
 This draft is the precursor to the Astrobetter Wiki version on setting up your (Ubuntu) Linux.